Skip to main content

 Albert Chang

-Albert is a Mechanical Engineering major interested in the intersection of renewable energy, sustainable development, and social equity.
-He applied for the Grand Challenge Scholars Program to learn how human-centered design is applied to lasting and impactful projects while working alongside like-minded individuals.
+Albert holds a BA in Mechanical Engineering from UCSD and is interested in the intersection of renewable energy, sustainable development, and social equity.
+He applied for the Global Changemaker Scholars Program to learn how human-centered design creates lasting and impactful projects while working alongside like-minded individuals.
 SDGs 7 (Affordable and Clean Energy), 11 (Sustainable Cities and Communities), and 13 (Climate Action) interest him because they are the pillars for sustainable and equitable population growth—meeting the energy demands of today while developing the framework for the future.
-In five years, Albert sees himself either pursuing a graduate degree or working on developing resource-efficient renewable energy solutions.
-As a Grand Challenge Scholar, he hopes to integrate the collaborative experience, social responsibility, and new perspectives as the foundation for all future projects.
-The skills developed through the program are vital in widening his worldview as he strives to become a socially conscious engineer.
+Albert is pursuing a graduate degree at Carnegie Melon University.
+He reports that the skills developed through the program have been vital in widening his worldview as he strives to become a socially conscious engineer.

 • Teodora Moisa